mskcc/lohhla/README.md

 	HLA_type2copyNum_withBAFBin          - the estimated raw copy number of HLA (allele 2)

-For a full definition of the columns, see below, in each case, whether the column should be used, or can be ignored, as a legacy, is indicated:
+For a full definition of the columns, see below, in each case whether the column should be used [use], or can be ignored [legacy]is indicated:

 	region								 - the region or tumor sample [use] HLA_A_type1							 - the identity of allele 1 [use]